Skip to content

 TreeNode child = node.left != null ? node.left : node.right;

-// Number of child nodes = 0, remove node and return
+// Number of child nodes = 0, delete node directly and return

 if (child == null)